Dr Dimple Doshi

 What Are the Possible Complications of Untreated Menorrhagia?

-• Chronic fatigue and reduced immunity
+• Chronic fatigue and compromised immune system

-• Infertility or recurrent miscarriages
+• Infertility or recurrent pregnancy losses

-• Endometrial hyperplasia or cancer risk
+• Endometrial hyperplasia, which may increase cancer risk

 When Should You Seek Medical Help for Menorrhagia?